tibbsm/mytab/README.md

 ## TODOs

-- [] still have issue with saving done-ness??
+- [x] still have issue with saving done-ness??
-  - [] actually issue with tracker
 - [] memory on hover instead (indicate on red)
 - [] icons & other fluff
 - [] Fix tracker: today's done are not showing?